fabiomantel/Talk2Close/README.md

 npm start
 ```

-The server will start on `http://localhost:3000`
+The server will start on the configured port (default: 3000).
+Check the console output for the exact URL.

 ## 📚 API Documentation